towolf/towolf.github.com/docs/PsychDemos/RenderDemo.markdown

  contain 0 or 1, the xyY coordinates requested may have been out of gamut.

  A uniform color patch is displayed in the MATLAB figure window.
-This is not a well\-controlled display method, but does give a sense of the patch color if the calibration file is a reasonable description of the display.
+This is not a well-controlled display method, but does give a sense of the patch color if the calibration file is a reasonable description of the display.

  Immediately afterwards, the same color patch is shown in a PTB onscreen